AndreiPashkin/python-tempo/README.rst

 1. More tests for ``RecurrentEventSet``.
-2. Implement negative indexing for schedules - indexing from an end of a day or month, etc. It will make library able to model schedules like "last friday of the month".
+2. Implement negative indexing for schedules - indexing from an end of a day or month, etc. It will make library able to model schedules like "last Friday of the month".